ThierryMonteiro/Sudoku-testing/README.md

 user-friendly version of the board as shown above.

 ## Sudoku_GUI :hourglass:
 Work in progress.
 Uses pygame and the above scripts to make an interactive Sudoku game.

+TO DO:
+- [x] Draw puzzle onto the window
+- [ ] Mouse clicks over cells selects and highlights them
+- [ ] Enable number input
+- [ ] Enable number input check
+- [ ] Add a reset button to make a new puzzle and a clear button

 ---